IDAES/idaes-pse/docs/logging.rst

 idaes.solve Logger
 ~~~~~~~~~~~~~~~~~~

 The solve logger will always descend from "idaes.solve".
-This logger is used in
+This logger is
-to log solver output.
-Since solvers may produce a lot of output, it can be useful
+used to log solver output.
+Since solvers may produce a lot of output,
-to specify different handlers for the solve logger to direct it to a separate file.
+it can be useful to specify different handlers for the solve logger to
+direct it to a separate file.

 .. autofunction:: getSolveLogger

 Tags
 ----

-Logger tags are provided to allow control over what types of log records to
+Logger tags are provided to allow control over what types of log records
-display.
-The logger tag is just a string that gets attached to a logger, which
+to display.
+The logger tag is just a string that gets attached to a
-specifies that a logger generates records of a certain type.
-You can then specify
+logger, which specifies that a logger generates records of a certain
-what tags you want to see information from.
-A filter removes not in the list of
+type.
+You can then specify what tags you want to see information from.
-tags to display at levels below WARNING.
+A filter removes any tags that are not in the list of tags to display at
+levels below WARNING.

-The tags to allow information from is a global setting in the idaes.logger
+The set of tags to display information from is a global setting in the
-module.
-When getting a logger, you can set it's tag by providing the ``tag``
+idaes.logger module.
+When getting a logger, you can set its tag by
-argument, see "Getting Loggers" above.
+providing the ``tag`` argument, see "Getting Loggers" above.

-To specify which logging modules will be allowed the following functions can be used.
+The following functions can be used to specify which logging tags to
+display:

 .. autofunction:: log_tags